Anti-classification results for weakly mixing diffeomorphisms: Introduction

-In Section \ref{subsec:trees} we describe a topology on the collection of trees.
+In Section~\ref{subsec:trees} we describe a topology on the collection of trees.
 We will see that the space $\mathcal{T}\kern-.5mm rees$ of trees containing arbitrarily long finite sequences is a Polish space.
-As mentioned before, we have the following classical fact. \begin{fact}[\cite{Kechris}, section 27] The collection of ill-founded trees is a complete analytic subset of $\mathcal{T}\kern-.5mm rees$. \end{fact}
+As mentioned before, we have the classical fact that the collection of ill-founded trees is a complete analytic subset of $\mathcal{T}\kern-.5mm rees$ \cite[section~27]{Kechris}.

 To prove Theorem \ref{thm:smooth} we actually show the following stronger result. \begin{thm} Let $M$ be the disk, annulus or torus with Lebesgue measure $\lambda$.
 There is a continuous one-to-one map